 Accept vs. Except: Difference in Simple Terms

-The word accept (ăk-sĕpt') is a verb.
-This word has several different meanings, all of which involve taking or recognizing something or someone.
+Accept (ăk-sĕpt') is a verb with several different meanings, all of which involve taking or recognizing something or someone.
+Accept can mean:

-- to receive or come into possession of something that has been willingly offered, given or shared (accept a gift)
+- to receive something that has been offered (to accept a gift)

 - to be admitted to a group or organization (vote to accept new members of a club)

 - to recognize something as being correct or true (accept the truth of a statement)